harshashejwal/RestaurantNameGenerator/README.md

 # RestaurantNameGenerator
-It is the RestaurantNameGenerator based on openAI, Langchain and LLM
+It is the RestaurantNameGenerator based on openAI, Langchain and LLM UISNG Streamlit application